 OTF has always utilized an open, fair, competitive, and evidence-based award process to conduct a rigorous review of internet freedom projects and technologies.
-This includes a 35-member independent Advisory Council with participants from academia, industry, and civil society providing expertise and feedback on OTF's funding decisions.
+This includes an independent Advisory Council with participants from academia, industry, and civil society providing expertise and feedback on OTF's funding decisions.
 OTF has also funded over 100 independent third-party security audits of internet freedom technologies to ensure only those with the highest security standards are supported with U.S. government funds.

 Read more about the organization's remarkable accomplishments, below.

 - Since OTF's inception in 2012, the non-profit has funded over 400 innovative projects to combat censorship and repressive surveillance, including over 50 fellowships to support cutting-edge research and digital security interventions, 6 labs to improve the security, usability, resiliency and interoperability of key internet freedom technologies, and over 100 rapid response interventions to address digital emergencies.

 - Over the past 7 years, OTF has reviewed and responded to over 4,000 requests for internet freedom support, totaling nearly $450 million.

 - Over 75% of OTF’s budget is used to support the development and implementation of circumvention and secure communication technologies.